-ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis.
+ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis.
 To see other pages, use the menu on the side of your screen.

 What is survivorship?

 The word survivorship means different things to different people.
 Two common definitions include:

 Having no signs of cancer after finishing treatment.

 The process of living with, through, and beyond cancer.
 According to this definition, cancer survivorship begins at diagnosis and includes people who continue to have treatment over the long term, to either reduce the risk of recurrence or to manage chronic disease.

 In some ways, survivorship is one of the most complex aspects of the cancer experience because it is different for every person.

 Survivors may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after a cancer diagnosis and have gained a greater acceptance of themselves.
 Others become very anxious about their health and uncertain of how to cope with everyday life.